Neolentinus lepideus: Similar species

+Neolentinus ponderosus is similar but has no partial veil, and thus no ring.
+Pleurotus levis grows on hardwoods, with a more fuzzy cap lacking scales.

 Habitat and distribution

 The fruiting bodies of Neolentinus lepideus are found singly or in tufts emerging from dead and decaying coniferous wood, favouring pines (Pinus) including old stumps, logs, and timber.
 It may also be found in gardens, on man-made wooden structures such as old railroad ties, and in such unusual places as coal mines.
 Less frequently, it is also found on non-coniferous hardwood.
-The fungus's fruiting season is spring to autumn and it is common in Europe and North America.
+Its fruiting season is spring to autumn and it is common in Europe and North America.
+In the latter, it appears from May to November (slightly shorter in the west).
 There have also been multiple reports of its occurrence in the Western Cape, South Africa.

-Importance
+Ecology

 Neolentinus lepideus has a saprotrophic mode of nutrition and is an important woodland decomposer and a cause of wet rot in building materials.
 The fungus has shown tolerance of wood treated with creosote and other preservatives, and has been used in experiments to evaluate the efficacy of treatment methods.

 Edibility

-Some authors qualify Neolentinus lepideus as edible, although it requires cooking to soften it up.
-Despite there being no recorded poisonings, because fruitbodies of it tend to grow on human-made wooden structures, the fungus may come in contact with hazardous chemicals, like wooden railroad ties smeared with creosote.
+Some authors consider the species edible, especially when young, but it requires cooking to soften.
+While there have been no recorded poisonings, the fungus may come in contact with hazardous chemicals because its fruiting bodies tend to grow on human-made wooden structures, such as wooden railroad ties smeared with creosote.

-Fruiting bodies have a flesh with a tough consistency which increases with maturity.